And Yet, You Are So Sweet: Characters

 Momo is a high school girl who is a fan of Chigira.

 Media

 Manga

 Written and illustrated by Kujira Anan, And Yet, You Are So Sweet was first serialized in the Kodansha's supplementary edition of Dessert shōjo manga magazine, Pink, from May 24, 2017, to October 24, 2020.
 The manga was transferred to the main magazine, where it ran from December 23, 2020, to May 24, 2023.
-It was later transferred to the Palcy digital manga service on January 10, 2024.
+It was later transferred to the Palcy digital manga service, where it ran from January 10, 2024, to July 22, 2026.
 Kodansha has collected its chapters into individual tankōbon volumes.
-The first volume was released on January 12, 2018.
-As of October 10, 2025, thirteen volumes have been released.
+Fifteen volumes were released from January 12, 2018, to September 11, 2026.

 In North America, the manga is licensed for English release by Kodansha USA.